Canon 5D Mark II vs Fujifilm X100V

 The X100V is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 5D Mark II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 5D Mark II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Fujifilm X100V Manual.
+Further information on the features and operation of the 5D Mark II and X100V can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Fujifilm X100V Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark II and the Fujifilm X100V?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.